 Is World War II history being taught positively in Germany?

 This is not to say that Nazism is given a pass.
-Nazism is demonstrated to be the supreme evil that it was (and is) and how good, normal people, fell beneath its sway.
+Nazism is demonstrated to be the supreme evil it was (and is) and how good, normal people fell beneath its sway.

 Does Germany celebrate WW2?